olehxch/rest-api-handlers/README.md

 ### How to run a Koa native routing approach

 Open terminal in the folder `/frameworks/koa` folder and run `npm start`.
-Application will wait for the network requests C and no logs expected.
+Application will wait for the network requests and no logs expected.

 ### How to run a Hapi.js native routing approach